Try a new browser with automatic translation.Download Google ChromeDismiss

 In an open letter, Nutbrown said: "Trading staff-child ratios for higher qualified staff is nonsense.
 Watering down ratios will threaten quality.
 Childcare may be cheaper but children will be footing the bill."

-Setting out the results she expects from cutting staff numbers, she said: "The difference will be too few adults with too many little children; too few moments in the day for a toddler to have uninterrupted time with their key person, and too few early years practitioners to talk and work with parents.
+Setting out the results she expects from cutting staff numbers, she said: "The difference will be too few adults with too many little children; too few moments in the day for a toddler to have uninterrupted time with their key person, and too few early years practitioners to talk and work with parents."Who will suffer most?
+The youngest, most vulnerable children.
+Their parents, who will know that their little children will get less attention, less conversation, less holding, than they need.

 "And with them, their early years practitioners who – though they may be well-qualified – are unable to provide the best that they can because they have had their greatest resource (their time for children) reduced."